SirDank/dank.tool/README.md

 - When on the main menu, you can resize the window to your preferred size and then enter `refresh` as input to re-align the UI.

-- If you want the startup animation and music to be played on every run, enable `force-audio` in settings.
+- If you want the startup animation and music to be played on every run, enable `force-startup-audio` in settings.

-- Do not enable `offline-src`, `offline_mode`, `dev-branch` in settings as they are not meant for normal users.
+- Do not enable `offline-src`, `offline-mode` or `dev-branch` in settings as they are only meant for developers.

-- Documentation for developers can be found at the bottom.
+- Documentation for developers can be found [here](https://github.com/SirDank/dank.tool#-danktool-documentation--for-devs--).

 ## ♦️ To Do ♦️